brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 ## Day 1
 #### Horcones (2,950m) to Confluencia Camp (3,390m)

-Today I met Andre and Anton; two Russians who were only climbing Cerro Bonete as part of a shorter acclimatisation trip.
-After packing mule bags and signing into the national park we began hiking beneath a hot, cloudless sky.
+Today I met Andre and Anton; two Russians who were climbing Bonete as their first hiking trip.
+It would be the three of us with Gonzalo for now.
+After packing their mule bags and signing into the national park we began hiking.
+It was very hot.

-The landscape instantly felt harsh and dry.
-Helicopters buzzed overhead carrying supplies and evacuations while mule trains flew past us at impressive speed.
-We crossed the bridge used in *Seven Years in Tibet* and gradually worked our way towards camp.
+The landscape felt harsh and dry.
+Helicopters flew overhead carrying supplies and evacuations, while long lines of mule flew past at impressive speed.
+We crossed a bridge that was shown in *Seven Years in Tibet*, and gradually worked our way towards camp.

-Confluencia was far more comfortable than I expected.
+Confluencia (3,400m) was a far more comfortable campsite than I expected.
 Huge dome tents served buffet meals, there were proper bunk beds, and I spent the evening chatting with some Germans descending from the summit.
 The food throughout the expedition genuinely surprised me with how good it was.

 <p align="center" width="100%">
     <img width="400" src="/images/aconcagua1a.jpeg">